jwd0526/NN_Compare/README.md

 - Comprehensive performance analysis and visualization
 - Detailed model comparison metrics

 The goal is to provide quantitative insights into the relative strengths and weaknesses of ANNs vs SNNs across different pattern recognition tasks.
+Recent updates improved temporal dataset complexity to better demonstrate differences between model types and updated convergence thresholds for visualization.

 ## Project Structure